mb-dev/plan-my-time/README.md

 [![Build Status](https://travis-ci.org/mb-dev/plan-my-time.svg?branch=master)](https://travis-ci.org/mb-dev/plan-my-time/)

 # About Plan My Time
 Plan My Time is a is an open-source time management app built in React/Python.

-The main goal of the application is to be able to assist with tracking of short repeat tasks.
-Examples:
-- Doing Yoga for 10 minutes every day
-- Working on side project for an hour a week
-- Writing a blog post for 30 minutes a day.

-Tracking which task got it's allotted time during the week can be a challenge that this app aims to solve.
+Just like Mint manages money, with this app you record time spent per category and get a report at the end of the period.

 ***This is still a work in progress.***